crockeraw/stochpy/README.md

 # StochPy Stochastic modeling in Python

+Not the release from their Github.
+I edited so that it runs examples in this README, but there are still multiple issues.
+Ultimately I recommend Gillespy2 instead.

 StochPy is a versatile stochastic modeling package which is designed for stochastic simulation of molecular control networks

 * File releases: http://sourceforge.net/projects/stochpy